XerxesCoder/Telegram-Mini-App-clone/README.md

-# Build and Launch Your Own Blum Telegram Bot with CommunityJuice
+# Build and Launch Your Own Telegram Bot

 ### Telegram Clickers Clone | Telegram Mini App

 Are you eager to launch your own Tap-to-Earn Bot/Game based on the Blum Game but want to avoid the high costs and time commitment of development and maintenance?
 Look no further!
-CommunityJuice is here to assist with your product implementation so you can concentrate on marketing and sales.
+XerxesCoder is here to assist with your product implementation so you can concentrate on marketing and sales.

 ![Custom Tap-to-Earn Bot GitHub Image](/images/tapswap.jpg "White Label TapSwap | GitHub")